 The curriculum leading to the AABS degree is normally a two-year, 61-unit course of instruction designed to give students a basic biblical and theological foundation in preparation for a wide variety of Christian ministries.
-U.S. resident students must transfer in their General Education credits.
 Students who successfully complete the AABS are encouraged to continue on to the BABS at Grace.